C. D. B. Bryan: Biography

 His first novel, P. S. Wilkinson, won the Harper Prize in 1965.

 Bryan is best known for his non-fiction book Friendly Fire (1976).
 It began as an idea he sold to William Shawn for an article in The New Yorker, then grew into a series of articles, and then a book.
 It describes an Iowa farm family, Gene and Peg Mullen, and their reaction and change of heart after their son's accidental death by friendly fire in the Vietnam War.
 One of the real-life characters featured in the book was future Operation Desert Storm commander H. Norman Schwarzkopf.

-It was made into an Emmy-winning 1979 television movie of the same name, for which he shared a Peabody Award.
-It's also been cited in professional military studies.
+It was made into an Emmy-winning 1979 television movie of the same name, for which Bryan shared a Peabody Award.
+It has also been cited in professional military studies.

-Bryan died from cancer on December 15, 2009 at his home in Guilford, Connecticut.
+Bryan died from cancer on December 15, 2009, at his home in Guilford, Connecticut.

 Works

 Bryan contributed articles to many periodicals, including The New York Times, The New York Times Magazine, The New York Times Book Review, The New Yorker, The New Republic, Esquire, Harper's, Saturday Review, and The Weekly Standard.
 He additionally author the narration for the 1963 Swedish film The Face of War.